dwalters23/Cleaning-data-project/codebook.md

 	"STANDING"
 	"LAYING"

-[NOTE:  For all following features, the value is computed per activity and subject]
+[NOTE:  For all following features, the value is computed per activity and subject.
+Also, the data in these features have no units because they are normalized in the range [-1,1].]

 Time Body Accel Mean X 		num
 	Average of time domain-based body motion component of acceleration signal in X axis